open-telemetry/opentelemetry-js/experimental/packages/exporter-trace-otlp-proto/README.md

   > The exporter will retry exporting within the [exporter timeout configuration](#exporter-timeout-configuration) time.

-## Running opentelemetry-collector locally to see the traces

-1. Go to examples/otlp-exporter-node
-2. run `npm run docker:start`
-3. Open page at `http://localhost:9411/zipkin/` to observe the traces

 ## Useful links

 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>